kallaway/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 8: Friday, March 19, 2022

+**Today's Progress:** Finished section 4 (Swift Programming Basics - Collections, Constants & Variables) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course and the videos for Day 8 of 100 Days of SwiftUI (default values, throwing functions, and checkpoint 4).

+**Thoughts:** Udemy's course was a nice review to the things I've been learning in 100 Days of SwiftUI.
+I did need help for the challenge and still plan to read the documentation to be sure why one format is used in one situation and not another.
+But once I read the documentation, I should be fine.
+I let it get pretty late, so that's the only reason I'm not reading it right now.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.